belangeo/pyo/doc/source/api/alphabetical.rst

 - :py:class:`Dummy` :     Dummy object used to perform arithmetics on PyoObject.
 - :py:class:`EQ` :     Equalizer filter.
 - :py:class:`Euclide` :     Euclidean rhythm generator.
+- :py:class:`EventCall` :     Calls a function, with any number of arguments, and uses its return value.
+- :py:class:`EventChoice` :     Plays values randomly chosen from a list.
+- :py:class:`EventCoditional` :
+- :py:class:`EventDrunk` :     Performs a random walk over a list of values.
+- :py:class:`EventDummy` : An EventGenerator created internally to handle arithmetic on Events.
+- :py:class:`EventFilter` : An EventGenerator created internally to handle simple filter on Events.
+- :py:class:`EventGenerator` :     Base class for all event generators.
+- :py:class:`EventIndex` :     Plays values from a list based on a position index.
+- :py:class:`EventInstrument` :     Base class for an Events instrument.
+All attributes given to the Events
+- :py:class:`EventKey` :     An EventGenerator that allow to retrieve the value of another parameter.
+- :py:class:`EventMarkov` :     Applies a Markov algorithm to a list of values.
+- :py:class:`EventNoise` :     Return a random value between -1.0 and 1.0.
+- :py:class:`EventScale` :     Musical scale builder.
+- :py:class:`EventSeq` :     Plays through an entire list of values many times.
+- :py:class:`EventSlide` :     Plays overlapping segments from a list of values.
+- :py:class:`Events` :     Instrument:
 - :py:class:`ExpTable` :     Construct a table from exponential interpolated segments.
 - :py:class:`Exp` :     Calculates the value of e to the power of x.
 - :py:class:`Expand` :     Expand the dynamic range of an audio signal.